How To Document the Entire Marketing Process In 6 Simple Steps

 Marketing Automation Process

-The final step in creating the execution phase of your marketing process is to set up your marketing automation.
-Marketing automation is an easy way to guide your audience through your marketing funnel and lead them to a point where they are ready to purchase a product automatically.
-This can include things like emails, popups, live chats and even ad retargeting.
+Marketing automation, the final step in your execution phase, guides your audience through the marketing funnel to a purchase point using automated tools like emails, pop ups, live chats, and ad retargeting.
 If you’re a little hesitant about integrating marketing automation tools into your process, read this introductory post from Hubspot.
-Here’s an example of what a potential marketing automation process can look like: Chart for the marketing automation process
+Here’s an example of what a potential marketing automation process can look like:

 The last step in your marketing process is to measure and record the efforts of your marketing projects.
 This is the data that you will gather and show upper management to prove that your work is making a positive impact.
 Some possible metrics that you may want to track are: